 · Gateway.
 A system maintained by Digital Equipment Corporation (DEC) that lets people use email to carry out FTP sessions.

 · HYTELNET.
 A directory of telnet sites.
 A great way to find out what you can do on hundreds of computers around the world.

 · Hotlist.
 A list of favourite or important links to sites, resources, and services compiled during WWW sessions using a browser such as Mosaic.
 The hotlist can be used for saving future usage, Like to a bookmark list used with Gopher, Lynx, or Netscape Navigator.

 · Host.
 A computer on the Internet that allows users to communicate with other computers.

 · Home page.
-The first screen or page spelled with small I refers to networks connected to one another.
-“The Internet” is an internet, but it is not the only internet.
+The first screen or page spelt with small I refer to networks connected to one another.
+“The Internet” is internet, but it is not the only internet.

 · Hypermedia.
 An extension to hypertext to hypertext to include graphics and audio.

 · HTML.
 Hypertext Markup Language.
 The format used for writing documents to be viewed with WWW browser.
 Items in the document can be text, images, sounds and links to other HTML documents or sites, and resources on the internet.

 · Internet Architecture Board.
 The “council of elders”, elected by ISOC, who get together and figure out how the different components of the Internet will all connect together.